KHP-Informatics/Cognition-DNC/README.md

 `yyyy.MM.dd`

-To do this, simply add a new json object to the json array in the `dateOfBirthRules.json` file, such as
+To do this, simply add a new json object to the json array in the `dateOfBirthRules.vm` file, such as

 ```json
   {"regexp": "(?i)${TimeUtil.getFormattedDate($patient.getDateOfBirth(), 'yyyy.MM.dd')}", "placeHolder" : "DDDDD"}